lontsimesmer/node-prtc/ch-10/labs-2/README.md

 Modify the body of the read function so that any possible rejection by the promise returned from the `fs/promises readFile` call results in the read function rejecting with a `new Error('failed to read')` error.
-If implemented correctly, when node index.js is executed the output should be `passed!`:
+If implemented correctly, when node index.js is executed the output should be `passed!`.